-We shall show in Section 5 that to increase the length of time slots can markedly decrease the performance of short jobs.
+We shall show in Sect.
+5 that to increase the length of time slots can markedly decrease the performance of short jobs.
 The reason can be explained as follows.
 With gang scheduling using the simple round robin strategy, each job is first allocated to a particular time slot and then starts to run at the following scheduling round.
 If the limit of time slots is reached and the job cannot be allocated in the existing time slots, it has to be queued.
-Assume that the limit of time slots in a scheduling round is n and the length of time slot is l.
+Assume that the limit of time slots in a scheduling round is n and the length of time slots is l.
 The maximum time for a scheduling round is thus nl.
-If l is long, the time for a job to wait before being executed can be long even if it can be executed in the following scheduling round.
+If l is long, the time for a job to wait before being executed can be long even if it can be executed immediately in the next scheduling round.
 The waiting time can be much longer if the job has to wait in the waiting queue when the limit of time slots in the scheduling round is reached.
-This amount of waiting time can significantly affect the performance of short jobs.
+Such waiting time can significantly affect the performance of short jobs.
 However, we should not set the length of time slots short.
 The reasons are as follows.
-First, short time slots do not reduce the waiting time a job spends in the waiting queue.
-Second, setting the length of time slot short dramatically increases the frequency of context switches and so increases the scheduling overhead.
-Third, the performance of short jobs may greatly be degraded because the execution time for a short job can be proportional to nl if it cannot complete in a single time slot.
+Firstly, short time slots do not reduce the waiting time a job spends in the waiting queue.
+Secondly, setting the length of time slot short dramatically increases the frequency of context switches and so increases the scheduling overhead.
+Thirdly, the performance of short jobs may greatly be degraded because the execution time for a short job can be proportional to nl if it cannot complete in a single time slot.
 The question is thus whether we can find a method which is able to set the length of time slot reasonably long and at the same time guarantee the performance of short jobs not to be degraded significantly.

-In order to provide a special treatment to short jobs we need to divide jobs into different classes.
+In order to provide a special treatment to short

+jobs we need to divide jobs into different classes.
 Conventionally, jobs are not distinguished according to their execution times when gang scheduling is considered.
 It should be pointed out that the simple round robin scheme used in gang scheduling works well only if the sizes of jobs are distributed in a wide range.
-Gang scheduling using the simple round robin strategy may not perform as well as even a simple FCFS scheme in terms of average response time, or average slowdown, when all the incoming jobs are large.
-As discussed in the previous section, the classification of jobs based on job length is achievable because the backfilling technique requires the information of service time of each individual job.
-In our previous research [17] we demonstrated that by limiting the number of long jobs simultaneously running on the same processors, the performance of both long and short jobs are improved.
-(A similar result using a different workload model will be presented in Section 5).
+Gang scheduling using the simple round robin strategy may not perform as well as even a simple FCFS scheme in terms of average response time, or average slowdown. when all the incoming jobs are large.
+As discussed in the previous section, the classification of jobs based on job length is achievable because the backfilling technique requires the information on the service time of each individual job.
+In our previous research [17] we demonstrated that by limiting the number of long jobs simultaneously running on the same processors, the performance of both long and short jobs is improved.
+(A similar result using a different workload model will be presented in Sect.
+5).

-It seems that setting the limit for the number of simulta-

-neously running long jobs has nothing to do with the length of time slots.
-However, the significance of this restriction is that we can markedly decrease the average number of time slots in a scheduling round.
-With a low average number of time slots we are safe to keep time slots in each scheduling round to a manageable number when letting short jobs run immediately on their arrivals without being queued.
+It seems that setting the limit for the number of simultaneously running long jobs has nothing to do with the length of time slots.
+However, the significance of this restriction is that we can markedly decrease the average number of time slots in a scheduling round and then keep time slots in each scheduling round to a manageable number even by letting short jobs run immediately on their arrivals without being queued.

-To summarise, our strategy includes the following:
+To summarize, our proposed strategy is as follows: